 In the proposal text, It is stated that all BEFIT group members shall have the same fiscal year, which shall be a period of 12 months.
 In the year in which a BEFIT group member joins a BEFIT group, it shall bring its fiscal year in line with the fiscal year of the BEFIT group.

 However, it is not clear what are the implications for the company/ies that are considered to be part of the BEFIT Group at the time of the implementation of the regulation, but that have a different fiscal year compared to the one of the majority of the other members.
 More specifically, in the said case, it is unclear whether there will be the imposition for such Company/ies to modify the fiscal year accordingly.

+Improving tax certainty

+The BEFIT proposal introduces the concept of a "BEFIT Team," comprising representatives from relevant tax administrations in Member States with BEFIT group operations.
+This team is tasked with examining and striving to achieve consensus on the completeness and accuracy of the BEFIT Information Return.
+Although the BEFIT team concept aims to offer early certainty and effective dispute resolution through collaborative consultation and coordination among tax authorities, it does not propose any meaningful assurance or streamlined processes for early certainty, interactions with the taxpayer (as part of the review of the BEFIT Information Return or any subsequent audits) or resolving differences between tax authorities on the BEFIT tax base.
+We encourage the European Commission to give further thought to strengthening the role of the BEFIT tax team as an effective dispute prevention and resolution mechanism.
+Additionally, we suggest the implementation of additional centralised mechanisms to address situations where the BEFIT team is unable to reach a decision or resolve disagreements, as well as to handle taxpayer appeals.

 Adjustment of the BEFIT tax base